-You still need this info, but consider getting it a more creative way.
-Like with a google form.
+So, instead, consider getting the information a more creative way like a google form.

 I think it is SO important to send home information explaining your expectations for your classroom.
 I always used this foldable with info about our classroom (behavior management plan, homework expectation, attendance importance, etc.).

 But I have also seen a ton of these on Pinterest and TPT and I think they are so cute!

 On Meet the Teacher Night, I always stood at my doorway.
 I greeted each student first, then their parents.
 I also always introduced myself by my first and last name (to the parents).

 Then I would immediately direct them to the Parent Sign In and First Day/Week Transportation list.

 You can do this on a piece of paper so you have a quick reference list to use on the first day.